SalesforceIndiana University

 The decisions that shaped how Galileo thinks with students

-Our team conducted 16 student interviews, a literature review and a digital ethnographic study across Reddit and RateMyProfessor.
-What kept coming up wasn't a lack of information.
-It was a lack of meaning.
+We conducted 16 student interviews, a literature review and a digital ethnographic study across Reddit and RateMyProfessor.
+What kept coming up was not a lack of information.
+Students had degree audits, course catalogs and enrollment portals.
+What they lacked was any way to connect that information to their own goals.

 High-impact decisions over time